lalagi/FlightReportAssistant/README.md

 ## Overview

 The "Flight Report Assistant" is a command-line application designed to process various flight-related events from text-based inputs.
-Using AI models, it summarizes, structures, and categorizes these events, creating insightful reports for training or maintenance purposes.
+Using AI model(s), it summarizes, structures, and categorizes these events, creating insightful reports for training or maintenance purposes.
 The application can handle heterogeneous text formats from sources like instructor pilot notes, onboard event logs, maintenance reports, and simulator observations.

 ## Features

 -   **Ingest Data:** Reads flight events from multiple JSON source files with different structures (e.g., `events_ops.json`, `events_tech.json`).
 -   **AI-Powered Processing:** Utilizes an AI service to analyze and structure the raw event text:
     -   Generate a concise **summary** of the event.
     -   Assign an **event category**.
-The AI classifies each event into one of the predefined categories from `config.yaml` to ensure consistency.
+The AI classifies each event into one of the predefined categories from `config.yaml`.
         ```yaml
         categories:
           - "Flight Ops"